AdityaTheDev/CalculatorUsingNodejs/README.md

 Install the required NPM dependencies

-then to activate the server type node server.js i in cmd or in any shell
+then to activate the server type node server.js in cmd or in any shell

 That's it the website will run on your local live server.
 Type this URL http://127.0.0.1:3000/ to run